 - The early-90s HBO series Dream On used a variation on the Imagine Spot as its primary gimmick.
 But instead of segments featuring the Dream On cast, clips from old movies and TV shows were used for the Imagine Spots of its main character, Martin Tupper.

 - The Doctor Who episode "Love And Monsters" similarly had the main character flash to clips, including one of Elton John.

 - Farscape, episode "Scratch 'n Sniff", though some question exists as to whether they were Imagine Spots or flashbacks.

 - And just about any sequence with Harvey, the Scorpius neuro-clone.
 Harvey "lives" in Crichton's mind and the two regularly converse.
 Their conversations usually take place in Imagine Spots - some of them based on Crichton's memories and some of them not — usually humorous movie Shout Outs.

-- Played straight in nearly every episode of Son Of The Beach, but subverted in one in which Notch Johnson was informed that one of his lifeguards once won a preteen breast size contest.
-Intrigued by what such a contest would be like, the Image Spot begins to take form, when suddenly the scene cuts to pornographer Larry Flynt saying that, while he is all for free speech, some things are just obscene.
+- Played straight in nearly every episode of Son of the Beach, but subverted in one in which Notch Johnson was informed that one of his lifeguards once won a preteen breast size contest.
+Intrigued by what such a contest would be like, the Imagine Spot begins to take form, when suddenly the scene cuts to pornographer Larry Flynt saying that, while he is all for free speech, some things are just obscene.
 Afterwards, Notch clarified that he meant what those girls would look like now.

 - Wendy of The Middle Man often drops into Imagine Spot sequences when people ask her questions she needs to answer, or when she has a "Eureka!" moment.